Theslees/Termux-minecraft-server-installer/README.md

 > The Mods - Lithium, FerriteCore, ViaFabric, ViaBackwards, Starlight, qfapi *(fabric library implementation + Quilt library from Quilt)*, Fabrictailor *(to change skins, do /skin)*, C2ME, VMP, alternate current.

-> Sukiru - they're like a java dev or something, they were useful with answering my very urgent and serious questions.
+> Sukiru - they're like a java dev or something, they were useful with answering my very urgent and serious questions. /s

 ------------------------------------------------------------------

 ### ⚠️ This guide assumes you are runnning a supported operating system.  ⚠️
 The steps are in the Wiki section of this github repo inorder to reduce clutter here.
-Feedback is appriciated, my name and discord is Theslees#1162 if you need to reach out. (or any social really)
+Feedback is appriciated, my name and discord is Theslees#1162 if you need to reach out. (or any social really, I'm Theslees everywhere)

 Please check if your system is compatible with this script before running it;